Fenix-ERP/custom-imporpalac/README.md

 This repository is licensed under [AGPL-3.0](LICENSE).

-However, each module can have a totally different license, as long as they adhere to Fenix-ERP policy.
+However, each module can have a totally different license, as long as they adhere to Fenix ERP policy.
 Consult each module's `__manifest__.py` file, which contains a `license` key that explains its license.